whyweexist/Casher/README.md

 ## Project Status

-Please note that Whisper Cash is an experimental project and is actively under development.
+Please note that Casher is an experimental project and is actively under development.
 The `add-voice` branch contains the latest features and improvements.

 ## Contributing